mariadb-corporation/MaxScale/Documentation/Tutorials/Galera-Cluster-Connection-Routing-Tutorial.md

 	user=maxscale
 	passwd=96F99AA1315BDC3604B006F427DD9484

 This completes the definitions required by the service, however listening ports must be associated with a service in order to allow network connections.
 This is done by creating a series of listener sections.
-These sections again are named for the convenience of the administrator and should be of type listener with an entry labelled service which contains the name of the service to associate the listener with.
+These sections again are named for the convenience of the administrator and should be of type listener with an entry labeled service which contains the name of the service to associate the listener with.
 Each service may have multiple listeners.

 	[Galera Listener]
 	type=listener